·

 The tower, “el Miguelete,” is one of the symbols of the city and offers stunning views of Valencia from the top.

-The historical Cathedral of Valencia.
-One of the best place to visit in old town Valencia.
+Historical Cathedral of Valencia one of the best place to visit in old town Valencia

 Inside the Cathedral, you’ll find many treasures, although the main reason to come here is that you’ll find what has been deemed to be the most likely candidate for being the real Holy Grail.
 Whether you want to enjoy this from a religious or historical perspective, it’s certainly something to see.